futureseas/EconAnalysis/README.md

 + Work to do...
   + **From logbooks**:
+    + Start using OR logbooks for sardine
+       + There is no logbook for same year to compare species decision choice.
     + Static or dynamics.
 Do they change location?
     + Do they behave similarly to peers?
 Do they go to the same fishing grounds?
   + Read more theory